 - Can correct other issues.
 In addition to treating your visual acuity, glasses can amend astigmatism, nearsightedness, and more.

 If glasses aren’t right for you, contacts could be helpful.
 Prepare to pay between $170 and $400 per year without insurance, experts say.
-And you'll have other fees involving cleaning and maintenance.
-But in return, you'll have solid vision correction without anything sitting on your face.
-For some people, that's the best option out there.
+And you will have other fees involving cleaning and maintenance.
+But in return, you will have solid vision correction without anything sitting on your face.
+For some people, that is the best option out there.

 Your doctor may also discuss LASIK.
 This surgical procedure reshapes your eye, and that allows images to sharpen on the retina.
-Researchers say it's common for people to achieve better than 20/20 vision after the surgery, although that isn't always the goal.
+Researchers say it's common for people to achieve better than 20/20 vision after the surgery, although that is not always the goal.

 But as you age, you may need glasses to help you read.
 LASIK doesn’t protect against age-related eye changes.
 Even if LASIK successfully corrects your distance vision, you may need reading glasses later in life.

 Every one of these solutions comes with both benefits and risks.
 Some address other issues (like astigmatism).
-Others don't provide the same benefits.
+Others do not provide the same benefits.
 Some are better for people with dry eyes or other medical issues.

 Your doctor can help you determine what solution is right for you.